 All of the computers we tested require some set-up.
 Set-up should factor into your purchase decision, but keep in mind that more complex computers require a bit more time investment up front, but for the most part this is a one time or occasional hassle.
 How difficult a computer is to set-up is largely dependent on how many features and accessories the unit has or is capable of utilizing.
 So you may notice that the units that score high in our features metric conversely score a bit lower on set-up.
 Additional factors to consider include whether the computer is wired or wireless.
 The Garmin Edge 200 is our highest scoring product in this category.
 Set-up is as simple as attaching the ¼ turn mounts to the handlebars and turning the unit on.
 The more feature rich Garmin 510, 520, and 810 score slightly lower due to the increased time required to configure additional features and to pair compatible accessories.
 In contrast, the Cateye Velo 7 and the Planet Bike Protégé 9.0 received lower scores due to the hassle of routing and securing wires and issues with set up screen navigation.
 The Cateye Velo 7 and the Planet Bike Protégé 9.0 also both require the use of multiple zip ties.
 For detailed information on product set-up, see our in depth individual product reviews.

 Bike computers range from simple to extremely complex.
 When it comes to features, we focus on features that you can actually use.
 It should come as no surprise that the Garmin Edge 810, winner of our Editors' Choice Award, is also the most feature rich computer we tested.
 The Edge 810 is GPS enabled, ANT+ accessory compatible, blue tooth compatible, has a touch screen, and is one of only two computers we tested with turn-by-turn navigation capabilities.
-The Edge 510 and 520 are close competitors in the features competition with all of the features of the Edge 810, minus the mapping capabilities.
-Both the Edge 810 and the Edge 510 are Bluetooth 2.1 enabled and can communicate with your Smartphone via the Garmin Connect Application.
+The Edge 520 is a close competitors in the features competition with all of the features of the Edge 810, minus the mapping capabilities.
+The Edge 810 and the is Bluetooth 2.1 enabled and can communicate with your Smartphone via the Garmin Connect Application.
 The Magellan 505, Garmin Edge 520, and the Lezyne Super GPS are Bluetooth Smart enabled and can receive text, email, and phone call notifications when paired with a compatible IOS or Android device.
 With Garmin computers, smartphone integration allows unique features such as Live Tracker, which allows people whom you invite to view your ride as it occurs on the Garmin website.
 This connectivity also allows for instant wireless uploads of ride data to Garmin Connect.
 These features, and a multitude of others, place the Garmin Edge 810 and the Edge 520 at the top of the food chain when it comes to features.
 We have a full breakdown of all of the class leading features the Garmin Edge 810 employs in our full product review.